 US election seen from Egypt: Only the tone will change

-Hisham Qassem is an independent journalist, former chairman of the Egyptian Organization for Human Rights, and the founding publisher of the Cairo Times and Al Masr Al Youm.
+Hisham Kassem is an independent journalist, former chairman of the Egyptian Organization for Human Rights, and was the founding publisher of the Cairo Times and Al Masry Al Youm.

 Alex Kliment: What are some ways the outcome of the election in the United States could affect Egypt?

 HK: The Trump administration basically is very pragmatic about the relationship with Egypt.
 They're not interested in whether [Egyptian President] Abdel Fattah al-Sisi is abiding by values related to human rights or democracy, which at least previous administrations claimed they did.

 This is making Abdel Fattah al-Sisi quite confident and is giving him internal leeway to continue with human rights abuses and to further concentrate power in his hands.

 Now, we've seen already messages from candidate Joe Biden that this is going to change and that there will be a tough position from a Democratic administration if he becomes the American president.

 I don't think things will change drastically.
 There will be a different tone, different discourse — more condemnations of Abdel-Fattah el Sissi's human rights record.
 But the bottom line is that the main relations, which are upheld through these pillars of defense and intelligence, are going to remain the same.
 The basic thing [for the Americans] is safeguarding the Suez Canal and flight rights for American military planes.